haade-administrator/haade-addons/frpc/DOCS.md

 local_port: // by default 8123
 use_encryption: // false or true, true by default
 use_compression: // false or true, true by default
-balancing_group: // only available for type http and http2https to port 80 will be dispatched to proxies in the same group randomly.
-balancing_group_key: // key of secure balancing_group
 domain_protocol: // domain or subdomain frp server
 domains: // setting you're domains or subdomains example test.haade.fr or test
 ```